Dancing in the Rain

 Try a different approach by asking, “Let’s go for a walk, here are your pants.”
 This situation offers a reason to put the pants on.
 You are presenting and not asking them to put their pants on.
 Presenting is best and adds normalcy, and something that makes sense.
 It is important to remember to pick your battles when caring for someone with Alzheimer’s.

 Right now, we are in a unique situation where we can sympathize, more than ever before, with those living with memory impairment and their caregivers.
 Over the past few months have you noticed that activities like watching TV or listening to music have become, somehow, not enough to leave you satisfied?
 You are probably craving activities that offer more of a purpose, spontaneity, fun and things that make you laugh.

 It is during these times that we learn to adapt, explore and dance in the rain.
 At our community, Laurelwood at the Pinehills, to add fun and spontaneity I have incorporated theme days into our programming.
 One example we had great success with was National Lemon Meringue Pie Day which took place on August 15th.

 At Northbridge our theme day looked like this:

 - Brain Games in the morning- how many words can we find in Lemon Meringue Pie?
 More impaired residents might say “pie” while others might say “melon”.

-- Memory Making Baking in the afternoon- start by generating reminiscing conversation, “do you like Lemon Meringue pie?”
+- Cooking Up Memories in the afternoon- start by generating reminiscing conversation, “do you like Lemon Meringue pie?”
 “Did you often make it with your mother?”
 The smell of the lemon and the motion of whipping the egg whites may bring back pleasant memories.

 - After baking the pie, we enjoyed a slice in the courtyard as we continued to talk about family traditions and all the times we made or enjoyed Lemon Meringue Pie.